Different ways to decarbonize the UK’s heating requirements

 The UK heating solutions should be changed radically and massively to improve efficiency and meet the domestic demand, which can be completely delivered through electric or hydrogen technologies.

-Heat is one of the toughest aspects of implementing zero emission plans.
-Corporate strategies have a greater role in some markets like North America and Northern Europe.
+Heat is one of the toughest aspects of implementing zero-emission plans.
+Corporate strategies have a greater role in markets like North America and Northern Europe.

-The gas networks are keen to use hydrogen as a replacement for natural gas and some believe using hydrogen or heat can be a waste of resource.
+The gas networks are keen to use hydrogen as a replacement for natural gas; some believe using hydrogen or heat can be a waste of resources.

 Different hybrid systems can be used in different regions.
-Like in Amsterdam heat comes from gas CHP and waste, and saves 50 per cent of CO2.
+Like in Amsterdam, heat comes from gas CHP and waste, saving 50 per cent of CO2.

-Geothermal can be used at many places with a higher temperature that can boost the large industrial heat pumps to 65-70 degree.
+Geothermal can be used at many places with a higher temperature that can boost the large industrial heat pumps to 65-70 degrees.

 Holland has a lot of water in the form of sewage water, which can be combined with these pumps to generate heat.

-Over time the combination of heat with geothermal sources, water sources and others can be used for generating electricity.
+Over time the combination of heat with geothermal sources, water sources and others can generate electricity.

-HPs have been widely adopted in the UK and a focus on hybrid pumps can improve the efficiency which can be based on gas and electricity, and provide cheaper alternatives to generate power.
+HPs have been widely adopted in the UK, and focusing on hybrid pumps can improve efficiency based on gas and electricity and provide cheaper alternatives to generate power.

 The greater use of EVs and HHPs can help in reducing electricity costs.
-The rapid use of the combination of EVs ad HHPs can cut the whole electricity price by 7 per cent.
+Rapidly using the combination of EVs ad HHPs can cut the full electricity price by 7 per cent.

-Actually, the UK adopted EVs more vigorously in comparison to HHPs, and low investment in the HP sector was, mainly, due to the abundance of gas connections in the country.
-The role of HPs increased in the last few years like in Germany the new homes installation increased from 1 per cent.
+The UK adopted EVs more vigorously than HHPs and low investment in the HP sector was mainly due to the abundance of gas connections in the country.
+The role of HPs increased in the last few years like in Germany, the installation of the new home increased from 1 per cent.

-in 2000 to 23 per cent in 2016 due to policy support and incentive programs, while, it was noticed that retrofitting to old homes was difficult.
+From 2000 to 23 per cent in 2016, due to policy support and incentive programs, it was noticed that retrofitting old homes was difficult.

-To find out more about ground source heat pump investment, click 99 Alternatives at (http://www.99alternatives.com).
+To learn more about ground source heat pump investment, click 99 Alternatives at (http://www.99alternatives.com).